-- If the upgrade of the Management Node and all Conferencing Nodes has not completed successfully after 24 hours, the process will stop and all systems will be left in their existing upgrade state.
-This is designed to prevent situations where one Conferencing Node cannot be upgraded, which would otherwise leave the system in a permanent state of upgrading.
+- If the upgrade of the Management Node and all Conferencing Nodes has not completed successfully after 24 hours, the process will stop and all nodes will be left in their existing upgrade state.
+This is designed to prevent situations where some Conferencing Nodes cannot be upgraded, which would otherwise leave the system in a permanent state of upgrading.

-If the upgrade process does not complete successfully and stops after 24 hours, you may have a mix of upgraded and non-upgraded systems.
+If the upgrade process does not complete successfully and stops after 24 hours, you may have a mix of upgraded and non-upgraded nodes.
 You will then need to repeat the upgrade process.
-During a repeat upgrade, only those systems that have not already been upgraded will be included in the upgrade process.
+During a repeat upgrade, only those nodes that have not already been upgraded will be included in the upgrade process.

 During the 24-hour period from when an upgrade has been initiated, you cannot re-initiate an upgrade using the Administrator interface.
 If you must re-initiate an upgrade during this time, you must reboot the Management Node and then start the process again.